- December 21, 2022

 The CFO’s priority has shifted from managing cash flow, budgeting, monitoring, and dispensing financial statements to assessing risk; formulating strategic corporate policies and controls; monitoring compliances; and managing business spending.
 Besides, contractual obligations in businesses are emerging as vulnerable elements since they can be easily compromised in terms of data handling, data exposure, data leaks, and more.
 The reason is Cloud onboarding in the wake of the pandemic, which has exposed many of these contracts to major risks of liquidated damages.

 Therefore, risk identification, measurement, mitigation, reporting, and governance have become key factors in building an effective risk management framework and who better than CFO is well-positioned to do this, especially when the service industry is reeling under fear of recession?

 But how can CFOs strengthen risk management?
 In my view, awareness and knowledge of several government initiatives, grants, and facilities offered to businesses through various government schemes can go a long way in minimizing fraud, abuse, and mismanagement, and in helping businesses remain more compliant.
 This can also help CFOs in guiding their executive team to make informed decisions in terms of driving business growth and planning business expansion.

-Written by Ms. Anita Ananthan.
-Ms. Ananthan is the Senior Vice President & Chief Financial Officer – Legal & Compliances, Credence Analytics.
-She is also the founder of ‘Club of Hope’, an NGO for kids and the old.
+Ms. Anita Ananthan is the Senior Vice President & Chief Financial Officer – Legal & Compliances, Credence Analytics.
+She is also the founder of the ‘Club of Hope’, an NGO for kids and the old.